 If you recently hit the milestone of your 50th birthday, you are likely to start thinking ahead to your retirement years.
 A milestone that felt out of reach a decade ago starts to feel closer with each passing year.
 Then a bit of panic may set in.
 You have not saved for retirement.
 You may have a few thousand dollars in your savings account, but you know that would barely last you a year of retirement.

 The most common reason for a lack of retirement savings is the absence of a plan.
 You assumed you would start saving eventually, but life got in the way.
-The delaying stops today.
-The following Hub will help you come up with a plan to save your way to a smooth retirement over the next 15 to 20 years.
+The delay stops today.
+The following article will help you come up with a plan to save your way to a smooth retirement over the next 15 to 20 years.

 Don’t Let Past Financial Mistakes Cloud Your Future